Danko-Lab/E-P_contacts/EP_contacts_compared_to_local_background/README.md

 Required files and arguments:

-contacts_file - contact (pairs) file output from distiler-nf filtered using:
+contacts_file - contact (pairs) file output from distiler-nf without pair name and with mapq column, which is filtered to keep only cis contacts with both sides having a mapq >30 using:

     zcat perfix.pairs.gz | awk 'BEGIN {OFS = "\t"} ; {if ($1 == "." && $2 == $4 && $9 >= 30 && $10 >= 30) {print $2, $3, $4, $5, $6, $7, $8, $9, $10}}' > perfix.nodups_30_intra.pairs